posabsolute/posabsolute/blog/the-email-stack.md

 #### Passing Dynamic variables to MJML

-Despite it's strengths, MJML require supplementation with templating engines like Handlebars.js, Mustache.js, or EJS to handle dynamic content, adding a layer of complexity to the process.
+Despite its strengths, MJML requires supplementation with templating engines like Handlebars.js, Mustache.js, or EJS to handle dynamic content, adding a layer of complexity to the process.

 It's alright, and if you're not a react shop, this is your best way to build great email templates; it's not the holy grail, but it's alright.

-## Sending Transaction Emails
+## Sending Transactional Emails

 Almost all web frameworks include a library to send email, and most email service providers (Amazon SES, etc) also provide their own SDK, but two problems emerge:
 * You still need to compile the email with the dynamic variable, which needs to be done before using those libraries